Required action before installing CCTV

 The role of CCTV

-Schools, institutes and offices generally use CCTV in one of three ways, all of which are considered overt surveillance:
+Schools and corporate offices generally use CCTV in one of three ways:

 - monitoring premises during the course of the working day for added security

-- monitoring sick bays and student time-out rooms or other specific areas in schools.
+- to assist with monitoring sick bays and other specific areas in schools.